ialbluwi/psut-data-structures/exercises/list_exercises.md

 Exercise 13
 ----------

-Implement the following member function of class `DLList`, which returns all the common values between the current doubly-linked list and the reived doubly-linked list.
+Implement the following member function of class `DLList`, which returns all the common values between the current doubly-linked list and the recived doubly-linked list.

 ```cpp
 DLList find_common(const DLList& other) const;
 ```

-**Note 1.** that no value appears in the same list more than once.
+**Note 1.** No value appears in the same list more than once.

 **Note 2.** An `O(n^2)` solution is fine.